itinstructor/SpeedTestPython/readme.md

 ## Internet bandwidth test in Python with CustomTkinter

-This is a project to learn how to leverage ChatGPT 3.5 to build an application.
+This project leverages using ChatGPT 3.5 to build an application.
 I started with a functional Tkinter program using the speed-cli Python library.
-I am working at adding features with ChatGPT.
+I am adding and integrating features using ChatGPT 3.5 to build some of the code.

-## V1 GUI
+## V2 GUI
 <p>
 <img alt="Speed Test" src="img/speed_test_gui.png">
 </p>